barneyme/bpad/readme.txt

 bPad.me can be used offline after the first use.
 Simply reopen bPad.me to continue working on your notes.

-Click "Save" to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)
+Click "^S" to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)

-Click "Open" to edit a file from your computer.
+Click "^O" to edit a file from your computer.

-Click "Readme" to view this Readme file.
+Click "?" to view this Readme file.

 Click "Install" to add bpad.me as a PWA (Progressive Web App.)
 Bpad PWA can be used as a separate application from your browser and offline.